second-state/SOLL/doc/guides/FeatureGuideForSolidity.md

 In this guide, we will list all Solidity language features and briefly summarize the current status and limitations about SOLL implementation.

-Below will describe some unplemented language features.
+Below will describe some unimplemented language features.

 - Library declaration
 - Modifier declaration